nrv-framework/NRV/docs/installation.rst

 are conda-installable only:
 ::

-    conda install -c conda-forge fenics-dolfinx==0.8.0 mpich
+    conda install -c conda-forge fenics-dolfinx==0.9.0 mpich python-gmsh ipykernel

 ..
 Warning::
     For Linux users, the default `blas` library used in `FenicsX` may not be compatible with the preconditioner used in NRV, which may result in necessary CPU overhead during electric field computation.
-To avoid this it is thus advised to force the install as bellow
+To avoid this it is thus advised to force the installation as bellow
     ::

         conda install -c conda-forge fenics-dolfinx "libblas=*=*blis"